 Core laminations are punched or laser cut from a master roll of continuously cold-rolled sheet.
 The steel can be grain-oriented or non-oriented; the appropriate orientation is chosen by the manufacturer based on design and application criteria.
 The core laminations may or may not be heat treated or enameled after punching.
 Many lamination manufacturers have a 100% de-burr process where the laminations are sanded on both sides, and a micro thin layer of insulating varnish is reapplied and then baked in an oven.
 For manufacturers that do not perform 100% de-burr, the suggested burr tolerance is 0.0005”.
 The edges of punched laminations are de-burred to avoid short-circuiting the laminations, which produces “hot spots” in the core.

 Magnetic steel may or may not have an insulating coating applied to its rolled surfaces from the mill.
-In the case of motors and hydro-generators, the specified coating is mostly inorganic with small amounts of organics or completely organic varnish coatings.
+In the case of motors and hydro-generators, the specified coating is mostly inorganic, with small amounts of organics or completely organic varnish coatings.
 The mostly inorganic coating insulates the laminations from one another and can withstand annealing temperatures but may not act as a good die lubricant.
-Organic coating acts as a die lubricant for punching and also offers a good surface resistance but cannot withstand annealing temperatures like the mostly inorganic coatings.
+Organic coating acts as a die lubricant for punching and also offers a good surface resistance, but cannot withstand annealing temperatures like the mostly inorganic coatings.
 Further references can be found in ASTM 976 Table 1.

 Lamination Material Testing